Finding the best manga to read can be confusing. After all, there are so many of them!

 She might appeal ambitious and well-disciplined at school but she is also hiding from her classmates that she works part-time as a maid at a maid café to help her family financially.
 Everything seems to be well hidden until one day her whole life turns upside down when some of the school’s students visit the maid café where she works.

-It’s a complete classic when it comes to high school romcom.
-Not to mention how handsome Usui is (husbando material)!
-Absolutely worth adding to your must-read list!
+It’s a complete classic when it comes to high school rom-com.
+Not to mention how handsome Usui is.
+Proper husbando material!
+Absolutely worth adding to your must-read manga list!

 33. JoJo’s Bizarre Adventure